 Workspace Versioning in FME Server

-Workspace Versioning has been added to FME Server 2018.0.
+Workspace Versioning was added to FME Server in 2018.

 You can enable Version Control in FME Server via the System Configurations page.

-Once turned on users that publish workspaces to FME Server from FME Desktop will have the capability to Commit an FME Workspace and a new version of the workspace file will be saved on your local FME Server system.
+Once enabled, users that publish workspaces to FME Server from FME Desktop will have the capability to Commit an FME Workspace and a new version of the workspace file will be saved on your local FME Server system.

-When you turn Version Control on it is not configured by default with Github.
+Version Control is not configured with Github by default.
 Instead, all commits are stored in a repository on the local FME Server system.
 You do not need to configure a remote Github repository to use Version Control.

 Backup and Restore does not include version history.
 If workspace version history is important to you please configure a remote Github repository.